Cicindela formosa generosa

 Behavior

 are wary and exhibit powerful escape when disturbed, flying 20 yards or more and landing with a characteristic bounce and tumble, then immediately facing the pursuer.
 When approached slowly, adults may resume normal including foraging and thermoregulatory stilting (standing on tiptoe to elevate body above hot sand surface).
-Adults actively seek in vegetation during hottest parts of day.
-In captivity, individuals have been maintained for at least 10 weeks and will readily seize from .
+Adults actively seek shade in vegetation during hottest parts of day.
+In captivity, individuals have been maintained for at least 10 weeks and will readily seize prey from forceps.

 Ecological Role